Find Affordable College Courses

 13 Yearly Graduations

 Pacific University tops the list of the most popular school in the U.S. for other ophthalmic and optometric support services and allied professions majors who are seeking their bachelor's degree.
 Roughly 3,800 attend the school each year.
-The average in-state tuition for full-time undergraduates is $48,928 per year, while in-state graduate students, on average, pay $35,909 per year.
-For the 2020-2021 academic year, 13 bachelor's degrees were handed out to other ophthalmic and optometric support services and allied professions majors at Pacific.
-Around 23% of these students were from an underrepresented racial-ethnic group, and 62% were women.
+The average in-state tuition for full-time undergraduates is $53,174 per year, while in-state graduate students, on average, pay $37,228 per year.
+During the most recent year for which we have data, 13 people received their bachelor's degree in other ophthalmic and optometric support services and allied professions from Pacific.
+Around 20% of these students were from an underrepresented racial-ethnic group, and 70% were women.

 Below are some popular majors that are similar to other ophthalmic and optometric support services and allied professions that offer bachelor’s degrees.